 Shorty exhaust pipes are a desireable look; it gives it a simple and small design on a motorcycle, but it’s a good rule of thumb to never go shorter than 12 inches because of the adverse effects.

-When pipes get really short they usually don’t have a built in baffle.
-A baffle is a small section of the pipe that acts in a similar way a muffler on a car does.
+When pipes get really short, they usually don’t have a built in baffle.
+A baffle is a small section of the pipe that acts in a similar way a muffler works on a car.
 It tries to convert the turbulent flow of the exhaust into a more laminar and quiet flow.

 I would always recommend getting an exhaust pipe with a removable baffle, that way if your state allows louder exhaust then you can take it out, but if you’re going on a road trip then you just slide the baffle back in and you won’t have to worry about getting pulled over.

 Shorty exhaust also has a tendency to backfire more because there’s not as much pipe length for the turbulent air to become more smooth like the motorcycle was originally designed for.
 Engineers put a specific length of exhaust pipes on motorcycles because it will get the best fuel efficiency.

 When people put shorter pipes on, the efficiency is traded for higher performance, but with that performance comes a higher risk of backfire.